Navigate A BDR with REVER

 Use Follow Route Line:

 Follow Route Line was designed specifically for the type of riding encountered on a BDR.
 If you’ve ever explored a new trail in the backcountry, you may have experienced anxiety about whether you are on the correct route.
 Using REVER as a heads-up display will ease your mind.
 There are many phone mount options on the market that work great.
-Many of us at REVER use the Peak Design mount, but the important thing is to make sure you use a phone mount that locks and has vibration damping.
+Many of us at REVER use either the Peak Design mount or the Quad Lock mount.
+The important thing is to make sure you use a phone mount that is secure and has vibration damping.

 To get started, find your saved BDR route by going to the Feed tab > Click the dropdown next to My Rides and select My Offline Rides.
 This is also a good way to double-check that you’ve actually downloaded the tracks for offline use.
 Click on the route and hit Ride It!
 Then choose Follow Route Line.